tristandunn/factory_manager/README.markdown

       # the +post.category+ to the news category created above.
       post(100, :approved, user: locals.administrator)

-      # Create a +Category+ using the +featured_category+ factory, aliasing the
+      # Create a +Category+ using the +featured_category+ factory and it
-      # factory as a +category+ to correctly associated child records, such as
+      # automatically knows the parent factory is a +category+ to correctly
-      # the single post created in it.
+      # associate child records, such as the single post created in it.
-      featured_category(alias: :category) do
+      featured_category do
         post
       end
     end